RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 the first parameter is ``null`` In Java ``null`` serves the same purpose as ``None`` in Python.
 The first parameter is null because we do not have a ‘main window’ for this little application.
-When we look at creating full blown java programs with user interfaces, we will learn more about this parameter.
+When we look at creating full-blown Java programs with user interfaces, we will learn more about this parameter.

 The second parameter is ``"The temperature in C is, " + cel``.
 Now you may be thinking to yourself that this must surely be a violation of the strong typing I have been describing to you.
-After all you should not be able to add together a string and a Double right?
-You are correct, however, all java objects have a method called ``tostring``.
+After all, you should not be able to add together a string and a Double right?
+You are correct, however, all Java objects have a method called ``tostring``.
 The ``tostring`` method acts much like the Python method ``__str__()`` and is called automatically by the compiler whenever it makes sense to convert a Java object to a string.